sthurstone/Return-Rate-Researchers---Project-I/README.md

-Rebecca concentrated on developing visualizations through Twitter’s API and was able to reference a specific time period of activity and engagement on Twitter (9:00-10:00PM).
+Rebecca concentrated on developing visualizations through Twitter√ïs API and was able to reference a specific time period of activity and engagement on Twitter (9:00-10:00PM).
 Most people use Twitter either on the App (phone), actual webpage (Twitter.com), others are far and few in-between.
 The most engaged are those of the Millennial and Gen-Z generations.

 social-influence-on-shopping.csv
-Through development, Tran was able to deduce that the majority of social media influence on online shopping was produced via Instagram and Facebook however, the majority of participants in data collection indicated that they were not influenced by target advertisements and submitted their vote as “none”.
-Additionally, her finding indicated that the majority of individuals included in the data set were white and either middle class or middle/lower class; which was interesting given that the most popular vote for being influenced by targeted Ads was “none,” indicating that perhaps the individuals participating in the survey were primarily focused on saving or household bills.
+Through development, Tran was able to deduce that the majority of social media influence on online shopping was produced via Instagram and Facebook however, the majority of participants in data collection indicated that they were not influenced by target advertisements and submitted their vote as √ínone√ì.
+Additionally, her finding indicated that the majority of individuals included in the data set were white and either middle class or middle/lower class; which was interesting given that the most popular vote for being influenced by targeted Ads was √ínone,√ì indicating that perhaps the individuals participating in the survey were primarily focused on saving or household bills.